raphaelgarcia7/raphaelgarcia7/README.md

 ## 👨‍💻 About Me

 Full Stack Developer with hands-on experience building web applications and APIs.
 I work mainly with C# and ASP.NET on the backend and TypeScript and React on the frontend, always focusing on practical and maintainable solutions.

-My background includes working close to production systems, which helped me develop a strong problem-solving mindset and attention to code quality.
+My background includes working close to production systems, handling bug fixes, system stability, and modernization efforts in real-world environments.
+This experience helped me develop a strong problem-solving mindset and attention to code quality.
 I value clean code, pragmatism, and continuous learning, and I enjoy learning by doing and solving real-world problems as I continue to grow as a developer.

 ---